munificent/ui-as-code/in-progress/parameter-freedom.md

 1. If there is a rest parameter:

-    1. Create a *rest object* (see above for details on its type).
-Assume the existence of this function which appends the given element to the rest
+    1. Create a rest object.
+Assume the existence of this function which appends the given element to the rest object:
-        object:

         ```dart
         void addToRest(T value) { ... }